Date came into force or revised

 - Complete information for the school authority

-- General information about the prospective school
+- Provide general information about the prospective school

 - Group 4 applicants only: Group 4 applicants should begin working with a financial institution or surety bond provider to determine eligibility for obtaining an adequate bond.